MRGEffitas/Sandbox_tester/README.md

 6. Upload sandbox_tester_sfx.exe to the sandbox, wait to finish analysis.

 7. Check results in http.db, dns.db or in the report.
+If the result is in the report, use filename_decrypt_send.py on a txt file where the created filenames are listed.

 8. PROFIT!